mxxii/yet-another-typescript-package-template/README.md

 <https://github.com/typicode/pinst> prevents publishing the `postinstall` script that `husky` uses for itself.

+<https://github.com/watson/is-ci> is used to prevent calling `husky` in CI environment.

 ## eslint

 ESlint with TypeScript plugin is currently the preferred way to lint `.ts` files.